ishitakokate/neuromorphic-experiments/README.md

 becomes 3x less responsive to identical stimuli.
 Phase 1 of an ongoing independent research project exploring computational psychiatry in SNNs.

+### 14 — Synaptic Consolidation
+Models the two-stage transition from fragile short-term plasticity to stable long-term memory using a fast plastic component (decays without reinforcement) and a slow stable component (persists indefinitely once written).
+Demonstrates that consolidated memories completely resist active reversal signals, directly explaining why dopamine dysregulation is hard to reverse — the foundation for Project Dopamine Phase 2.

 ## Papers
 A running reading log of papers and reviews informing this work lives in [`papers/reading_log.md`](papers/reading_log.md).